GeoscienceAustralia/SWHAQ/README.rst

   /g/data/w85/QFES_SWHA/
   |-- configuration* -- configuration files for TCRM, processMultipliers, HazImp
   |-- exposure -- exposure database files (CSV, extracted from NEXIS)
+  |-- hazard -- hazard simulation data for current and future climate scenarios
+  |-- impact -- outputs of the impact calculations for scenario analysis.
   |-- multipliers -- local wind multiplier data, subdirectories for each community
+  |-- notebooks -- IPython notebooks used for analysis and processing
+  |-- scripts -- various Python, shell and other scripts used in the processing
   |-- tracks -- Event tracks, top-level contains netcdf-format files
   | `-- shapefile -- Event tracks, ESRI shapefile format
+  |-- vulnearbility -- Vulnerability models used for the impact analyses
   `-- wind
    |-- local -- local wind fields, subdirectories for each scenario
     `-- regional -- regional wind fields, subdirectories for each scenario